Florida

 Notice to the Florida Department of Legal Affairs:

 If a breach affects 500 or more individuals in Florida, the covered entity must also notify the Department.
+If the breach affects 1,000 or more individuals, the entity must also notify all nationwide consumer credit reporting agencies within 30 days.
 This notice must include:

 - A synopsis of the events surrounding the breach